Message on behalf of the Management

 3.2.3.
 Political involvement

-The Bank recognises the employees' right to assume roles in politics and in public life, but such activities may only be performed outside the workplace.
+The Bank recognizes the employees' right to assume roles in politics and in public life, but such activities may only be performed outside the workplace.
 In the course of their political activities outside the workplace, employees must not misuse their positions at the Bank and they must refrain from behaving in any way that may have a negative impact on the Bank's reputation.

 Employees may only provide support to political organisations or persons observing the prohibition as stated in Chapter "Sponsorship".
 The Bank's resources (human resources, facilities, other assets) must not be used in support of political events.